NUMANALBAKIR/Chat-App/README.md

 #### Agent Log In page, with validations -
 ![test image](https://raw.githubusercontent.com/NUMANALBAKIR/Chat-App/main/screenshots/4.JPG)

 #### Agent's messenger page.
 Unread message notifications are displayed.
-Also, new customer can be attended by clicking the green notification button -
+Also, new customer can be attended by clicking the green button -
 ![test image](https://raw.githubusercontent.com/NUMANALBAKIR/Chat-App/main/screenshots/5.png)

 #### Disconnections, reconnections are gracefully handled and data is synched upon reconnection -